Guides

 Adults building a prevention baseline, people changing nutrition/exercise/medications, and anyone with cardiometabolic risk, fatigue, perimenopause symptoms, family history, or abnormal prior labs.

-Who should skip or avoid it
+Who should skip it

 People using broad cash-pay panels without a clinical question.
 More biomarkers can mean more false alarms, follow-up scans, and anxiety without better care.

-What to measure before / after
+Measure before / after

 At minimum: blood pressure, waist or body composition, lipid panel plus ApoB, A1c, fasting glucose, CMP, CBC, kidney markers, urine albumin when risk fits, and selected thyroid/nutrient/inflammation tests based on history.